-At Christiansborg Palace the Queen carry out her official duties, and in the palace’s Royal Reception Rooms, the Queen receives heads of state and holds public audiences.
-The palace church and most of the Riding Ground Complex are also available to the Royal Family.
+At Christiansborg Palace, the Queen carry out her official duties, and in the palace’s Royal Reception Rooms, the Queen receives heads of state and holds public audiences.
+The palace church and most of the Riding Ground Complex is also available to the Royal Family.

 As a result of two fires in 1794 and 1884, the palace complex bears testimony to three eras of Danish architecture.

 In the Riding Ground Complex, you can visit the Theatre Museum and The Royal Stables.
 Beneath Christiansborg, visitors can see the ruins of two even older castles.